 The cloud is infinite; it doesn’t have to obey any physical boundary.
 That’s why it can gather and store a huge amount of data on the learning activity of each user.

 Since all data is stored in the cloud instead on personal computers, human error can rarely affect it.
 Corrupted hard drives?
 They can’t corrupt the data in the cloud.
 Accidentally deleted files?
 The cloud is so big, it has plenty of space to store the deleted files.
 Some LMSs keep the deleted files for 30 days to give owner time to reconsider their actions.

-Only the sky is the limit for storing learning materials within a cloud-based LMS.
+Only the sky is the limit for storing learning materials within a cloud-based learning management system.